June 24

 - At the Metrodome, Tim Teufel's bloop single in the 9th inning with two on turns into an inside-the-park homer when it bounces over the head of Harold Baines to give the Twins a 3 - 2 win over the White Sox.
 Rich Dotson is the unlucky loser.
 The Twins' Randy Bush hit an inside-the-park home run in yesterday's 4 - 3 win over Chicago.

 - Oakland's Joe Morgan hits his 265th career home run as a second baseman, breaking Rogers Hornsby's major-league record for that position.
-Morgan, who has 267 home runs overall, connects off Frank Tanana in the first inning of the A's 4 - 2 win over Texas.
+Morgan, who has 267 home runs overall, connects off Frank Tanana in the 1st inning of the A's 4 - 2 win over Texas.

 - 1988 - Cleveland's Doug Jones celebrates his 31st birthday by saving his 14th game in 14 appearances, breaking the major-league record for consecutive saves set last season by Steve Bedrosian.
 Jones retires all seven batters he faces to close out the Indians' 7 - 5 win over the Yankees.